jharoian-mchp/hub-75/docs/Prepare BeagleV-Fire Board for Hub-75.md

 - Update the board to Ubuntu 24.04
 - Update the kernel to include the simple-frame buffer driver
 - Update the gateware to include the Hub-75 peripheral
+- Load scripts and software for the BeagleV-Fire
 ## Update to Ubuntu 24.04
 The BeagleV-Fire board currently ships with Ubuntu 23.04 which went End of Life on January 25, 2024.